JuliaGeo/Geodesy.jl/README.md

 is also used because the ellipsoids in use today are rotationally symmetric around the pole.
 Note that there's several ways to define [latitude](https://en.wikipedia.org/wiki/Latitude) on an ellipsoid.
-The most natural for geodesy is geodetic latitude, used by default because it's *physically accessible* in any location as a good approximation to the angle between the gravity vector and the equatorial plane.
-(This latitude is not an angle measured at the centre of the ellipsoid, which may be surprising if you're used to spherical coordinates!)
+The most natural for geodesy is **geodetic latitude**, used by default because it's physically accessible in any location as a good approximation to the angle between the gravity vector and the equatorial plane.
+(This type of latitude is not an angle measured at the centre of the ellipsoid, which may be surprising if you're used to spherical coordinates!)

 There are usually several useful coordinate systems for the same space.
 As well as the geodetic coordinates mentioned above, it's common to see